-The Kinesiology Department offers a Master's in Art in Kinesiology (MAK), with two options thesis (31 credits) or project (34 credits) in one of two areas: Teaching in Physical Education and Exercise Science Kinesiology is the study of movement or physical activity in which the main objectives are to study: a) the physiological, psychological responses and mechanical qualities of movement; b) the cultural, social and historical perspectives physical activity and sports; c) the motor skill learning and performance processes to change behaviors towards healthy lifestyles.
-Our graduates can work efficiently in the academic, governmental, and industrial endeavors or pursue doctoral studies.
+The Kinesiology Department offers a Master's in Art in Kinesiology (MAK), with three options; thesis (31 credits), project (34 credits), and academic courses (37 credits) in one of two study areas: Pedagogy in Teaching Physical Education and Exercise Science.
+Kinesiology is the study of Human movement and physical activity in which the main objectives are:

+- 1. the physiological, psychological responses, and mechanical qualities of movement; - 2. the cultural, social, and historical perspectives of physical activity and sports; - 3. the motor skill learning and performance processes to change behaviors towards healthy lifestyles; - the pedagogical content knowledge to teach high-quality physical education classes.

+Our graduates can work efficiently in academic, governmental, and industrial endeavors or pursue doctoral studies.

 Admission to the MAK Program is guided by the general regulations and requisites established by the Office of Graduate Studies.
-In addition to these requirements, only applicants with a minimum of an overall 2.50 GPA, a GPA in the area of specialization 3.00 or more in a bachelor's degree.
-Applicants must also have approved credit hours in the following areas: Exercise Physiology (3 crs.), Motor Learning (3 crs.), and Evaluation in Physical Education (3 crs.) or their equivalent, have obtained a score of 500 or more in the Admission to Graduate Studies (EXADEP). and submit two letters of recommendation.
-Having complied with all the above requisites does not guarantee an automatic admission to the program.
-Candidates will be competitively selected from within all who have met the requirements, after the consideration of faculty and/or budgetary dispositions.
-An interview with the MAK Admissions Committee is required if necessary or if an assistantship is solicited.
+In addition to these requirements, applicants must have a 2.50 GPA overall or 3.00 specialization GPS or more in a bachelor's degree.
+Applicants who have not approved credit hours in the following areas: Exercise Physiology (3 crs.), Motor Learning (3 crs.), and Evaluation in Physical Education (3 crs.) or equivalent, if accepted to the program, will be assigned these courses as deficiencies.
+Complying with the admission requisites does not guarantee automatic admission to the program.